wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/basic_configuration.md

 ## Using HTTPS for autoprovisioning {#https-autoprovisioning}

-By default, autoprovisioning happens over FTP (for older phones) and HTTP.
+By default, autoprovisioning happens over TFTP (for older phones) and HTTP.
 However, some phones also support autoprovisioning over HTTPS.
 This is the most secure way of provisioning a phone, but also the less likely to work out-of-the-box, hence not the default.

 In order to autoprovision devices over HTTPS, use the following wazo-confd API: